PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI3.md

 The classifier is likely sensitive to family wealth since it was trained on historical admissions data.
 Thus, it might be beneficial to remove one or more wealth-related features from the dataset (e.g., income, neighborhood, etc.).
 This approach is called 'fairness through unawareness.

 Lastly, when the target variable is unevenly distributed (i.e., imbalanced classes), we can create a custom bias initializer.
 Adjusting the last layer bias parameter in your neural network has a similar effect as changing the threshold of a binary ML algorithm, such as in logistic regression.
+This technique will help you to mitigate algorithmic/technical bias.

 For example, in the Oosterhout Youth Care project, some of you had imbalanced classes (e.g., the reason to end care).
 While the accuracy of these models proved to be high, they performed badly; the model basically learned the bias, i.e., it is improbable that a data instance belongs to the minority class.
 By changing the threshold, you can account for this kind of bias.